cssnr/npmstat/README.md

 - [Support](#support)
 - [Contributing](#contributing)

-Get NPM Package Stats and Info.

-Includes a command line interface and a Python module.
+Get NPM Package Stats and Info from the command line or as a Python module.

 ## Install<a id="install"></a>